Surveillance Cameras: Violation of Rights or Improved Security?

 “[Allowing surveillance cameras inside schools] gives the communities the discretion to use the cameras, in the cafeteria to help them deal with the issues that are happening,” Elizabeth Bradsher, Fairfax County School Board member, told the Times.
 “I think it’s time we move forward and realize this is the world we live in and flash mobs can happen…We had one school that lost [audio/video] equipment to the tune of $3,200 this past week.”

-WTOP reports that two major food fights near the end of the previous school year may have led to the decision to request the surveillance cameras a few short months later.
+WTOP reports that two major food fights near the end of the previous school year may have led to the decision to request the surveillance cameras a few months later.
 On May 12 at Westfield Springfield High School, a massive food fight turned violent when a student set off a fire alarm.
-Just a few days later, another large food fight broke out at Centreville High School, where four students were arrested and charged with disorderly conduct.
+A few days later, another large food fight broke out at Centreville High School, where four students were arrested and charged with disorderly conduct.

 More Discipline or Less Privacy?

-“This proposal takes us down a wrong path,” Sandy Evans, one of the school board members that voted against the measure, told the Washington Post.
+“This proposal takes us down a wrong path,” Sandy Evans, one of the school board members who voted against the measure, told the Washington Post.
 “Rather than creating an atmosphere of respect and trust, it tells our students, ‘We’re watching you.
 We expect bad behavior of you and we’ll be darn sure to catch it on tape.’”

 Will cameras make schools safer?
 Only time will tell, but in the interim, some schools are taking the leap and experimenting with the potential benefits of video surveillance on campus.